shotgunsoftware/sg-jira-bridge/README.md

 ## Shotgun setup
 - A "Jira Sync Url" File/Link field (`sg_jira_sync_url`) must be added to Projects, and the URL set to `http://<server host>/<settings name>/sg2jira`.
-- A "Jira Id" string field must be added to Shotgun Projects.
-Only Entities under a Project with a value set will be synced.
+- A "Jira Id" string field (`sg_jira_id`) must be added to Shotgun Projects.
+Entities will only be synced if they have a "Jira Id" value and are linked to a Project.
 - "Jira Type" and "Jira Id" custom string fields need to be added to Shotgun Entities meant to be synced.

 ## Running the setup locally for testing